Few-shot Image Generation via Masked Discrimination: BigGAN-based Masked Discrimination

 \section{BigGAN-based Masked Discrimination}

-In this paper, we follow prior works to apply the widely-used powerful generative model StyleGAN2 \cite{Karras_2020_CVPR} as the base model for fair comparison and high-quality results.
+This paper follows prior works to apply the widely-used powerful generative model StyleGAN2 \cite{Karras_2020_CVPR} as the base model to achieve high-quality results and fair comparison.
 We further adapt our approach to UNetGAN \cite{schonfeld2020u}, which applies a UNet-based discriminator to BigGAN \cite{DBLP:conf/iclr/BrockDS19}.
-Since the CDC loss is designed based on StyleGAN2, we directly apply masked discrimination to UNetGAN and compare our approach with the TGAN baseline.
+Since the cross-domain consistency loss is designed based on StyleGAN2, we directly apply masked discrimination to UNetGAN and compare our approach with the TGAN baseline.
 As shown in Fig. \ref{unetgan}, our approach significantly improves the generation quality with fewer blurs and preserves more details like teeth, hairstyles, and facial expressions.
-Moreover, our approach achieves better Intra-LPIPS results than TGAN (both trained for 5000 iterations) as shown in Table \ref{biggan}.
+In addition, our approach achieves better Intra-LPIPS results than TGAN (both trained for 5000 iterations) based on the UNetGAN model, as shown in Table \ref{biggan}.